Risks and consequences of hidden employee leasing

 Furthermore, it is often difficult for employees to assert their rights against the employer.
 If the hirer and the lender shift responsibility from one to the other, it can be difficult for an employee to enforce their entitlement to holiday, continued payment of wages in the event of illness or even protection against dismissal.

 It is also important for companies to take preventative measures.
 They must introduce a compliance management system to ensure that all relevant legal requirements are adhered to.
-This includes a regular review of existing contractual relationships.
+This includes a regular review of existing contracts.
 It is important for companies to ensure that contracts for work and services do not contain any elements that could indicate the hiring out of employees.

-It is important for in-house compliance to also work with external consultants or specialised lawyers.
-These are specialised in identifying weaknesses in existing processes and making appropriate recommendations for further action.
-Companies must also ensure that they regularly update their internal guidelines so that they can react to the current legal situation.
+Effective in-house compliance should also involve collaboration with external consultants or specialized lawyers.
+These experts can identify weaknesses in existing processes and provide tailored recommendations for improvement.
+Additionally, companies must regularly update their internal guidelines to ensure they remain compliant with the latest legal requirements.

 The social dimension of hidden temporary work